Last Updated on March 12, 2021 by Julia Wilson

 What are some good toys for my kitten?

 There’s an endless variety of toys on the market for cats.
-Toys which give your cat the opportunity to stalk, pounce and attack are the best.
+Toys that allow your cat to stalk, pounce and attack are the best.
 My cat’s favourite toy is Da Bird, I have had great pleasure watching them play with this toy.
 Cheaper options include ping pong balls, old cotton reels (with the cotton removed), empty cardboard boxes, empty toilet rolls, basically anything that your cat can interact with.
 We also have an article on keeping indoor cats happy.